 Blame It On The Rain

 As my vacation time from work approaches, I find myself juggling multiple concerns.
 Not only am I focused on staying on top of my own work responsibilities and ensuring my colleagues aren't burdened with extra tasks in my absence, but I'm also keeping a close eye on the weather both at home and at my destination.
 While we can't control the weather, we can certainly plan around it.
-If you've been following my weekly updates, you'll know that I'm a big advocate for careful planning and preparation.
+I'm a big advocate for careful planning and preparation.
 I rely on various weather apps like Accuweather, Fox Weather, and Weather Underground to monitor the conditions and forecasts for my upcoming trip.
 It may seem like a small detail, but keeping track of the weather can have a significant impact on your travel plans.
 From deciding what clothes to pack to determining the activities to enjoy at your destination, weather plays a crucial role in shaping your overall experience.
 I always make sure to plan ahead for my flights.
 Throughout the year, I ensure that I have Netflix available as a streaming service.
 It's always handy to have!
 I download episodes to my iPad of TV series that I'm currently binge-watching, like The Blacklist and Blue Bloods.
 I also download documentaries, movies, and even some sitcom episodes.
 Seinfeld is always a reliable choice!
 Of course, I make sure to keep my selections appropriate for a flight, nothing too racy.
 This way, I have a backup plan in case the flight doesn't offer in-seat video on demand or live TV.

 Rain